w3c/automotive-viss2/server/Go/server-1.0/README.md

 After the startup sequence above, write any VISS request with correct JSON syntax in the app client input field, e. g.:
 {"action":"get", "path":"Vehicle.Cabin.Door.*.*.IsOpen", "requestId":123}
-and after pushing Send a response starting with "Service mgr response:" followed by the JSON formatted request in which '"Mgrid":xxxx, "ClientId":yyy' has been inserted before the initial request payload, will be returned.
+and after pushing Send a response starting with "Server:" followed by the JSON formatted request in which '"Mgrid":xxxx, "ClientId":yyy' has been inserted before the initial request payload, will be returned.
 If the path in the request have several matches in the tree, the response will be concatenated by the number of matches (the example above 8 times).
 It is possible to start a second app-client (wsclient2.html) and send request from one or the other client.
 The Mgrid and Clientid are server internal routing data, and should be removed from the response before reaching the app-client, but kept here for improved error checking.